Skip to content

 Terminal window

-./ritual add-card --deck "My Deck" Sol Ring --exact
+./ritual add-card --collection "Main" Sol Ring --exact \

 The card name you provide is used to filter the local card cache.
 An autocomplete prompt lets you type to narrow down the list and select the correct card.